esr360/One-Nexus/README.md

 grunt
 ```

 You can now access the deployed app in your browser by visiting http://localhost:3000/ - any changes to the source code will automatically be picked up, re-compiled and re-deployed to the local server on the fly.

-Your browser will even refresh itself, too.
+## Introduction